n-lukas/Analyzing-Startup-Success/ProcessCreation.md

 ### Relationships
 <img src="/Visualizations/Tooltip.png" width=50% height=50%> <br />
-Highlighting a city or industry on the dashboard or Industry by City page will show a pop out of their respected report (Cities or Industries) with data portaining only to the highlighted selection <br />
+Highlighting a city or industry on the dashboard or Industry by City page will show a pop out of their respected report (Cities or Industries) with data portaining only to the highlighted selection. <br />
 You can also click on any of the data points and it will automatically filter the rest of the data on that tab by that point <br />
 <img src="/Visualizations/Drill.png" width=50% height=50%> <br />
 You can drill down to company level and see which values make up the key metric <br />